How to Use a Project Management Framework to Improve DEI [UPDATED]

 Before we dive too deep, let’s first review what a project management framework is.
 According to the Project Management Institute (PMI), a project management framework is defined as “a project management framework is a set of standard project management processes, templates, and tools that can be used to initiate, plan, execute, control, and close a project.”

-In short, a project management framework not only brings structure and order to chaos, but it provides a foundation—or building blocks—to ensure successful processes and outcomes and achieve change.
+In short, a project management framework not only brings structure and order to chaos, but it also provides a foundation—or building blocks—to ensure successful processes and outcomes and achieve change.

 A project management framework and methodology are often confused and used interchangeably (and incorrectly).
 Here are the differences between the two: